 Positive Behaviour for Learning

-We are a PB4L school (Positive Behaviour for Learning).
+At New Windsor, we have a PB4L approach (Positive Behaviour for Learning).

 We look at the behaviour and learning from a whole school as well as an individual child perspective.
 The framework is based on international evidence.